abdyevas/Flutter_Meals/README.md

 # Flutter_Meals

-Website where one can find the recipes of their favorite meals.
+An application where one can find the recipes of their favorite meals.

 ## Run
 run using : flutter run